“An indispensable pillar of the public sphere.”

-Boston Review is a political and literary forum—a public space for discussion of ideas and culture.
+Boston Review is a political and literary forum—a public space for discussion of ideas, politics, and culture.
 Independent and nonprofit, animated by hope and committed to equality, we believe in the power of collective reasoning and imagination to create a more just world.

-To that end, we reject the easy dispensation of predictable writing to people with whom we already agree.
-Instead we put a range of voices and views in dialogue on the web (always for free, with no ads or paywalls), in print (four times a year), and at public events (not just in Boston)—fostering the open and engaged exchange of ideas essential to a flourishing democracy.
-Convinced that the imagination breaks free from neat political categories, we cultivate a public sphere that models pluralism of thought—by loosening the hold of convention, forswearing glibness and groupthink, putting poetry alongside politics, and subjecting arguments to the constructive scrutiny of a diverse and discerning public.
+To that end, we publish a diverse range of voices and views—on the web (always for free), in print (four times a year), and at public events (not just in Boston).
+By fostering the open and engaged exchange of ideas essential to a flourishing democracy, we aim to create an egalitarian public sphere that models pluralism of thought.
+Our signature feature is the Forum, which subjects arguments to constructive scrutiny and debate.

 Boston Review began in 1975 as New Boston Review, a quarterly devoted to literature and the arts founded by Juan Alonso, Richard Burgin, and Anita Silvey.
 In the late seventies, it switched from quarterly to bimonthly publication.
 In 1980, when Arthur Rosenthal became publisher, the magazine was renamed Boston Review and edited by Nick Bromell.
 Subsequent editors were Mark Silk and then Margaret Ann Roth, who remained until 1991.